 Tom joined Wheeler Kearns Architects in 1991 and became a principal in 1995.
-For the firm, Tom has headed several large residential projects as well as the Hamill Family Play Zoo at the Brookfield Zoo and the Lake Forest Montessori School at Prairie Crossing.
-As Project Architect, Tom completed the Arts and Communications Center at Trinity Christian College in Palos Heights, Illinois which included a black box theater with associated scene shop and costume shop; video and web broadcast facilities; painting, printmaking and sculpture studios; art gallery; and digital arts media lab.
-He also recently completed the ITW David Speer Academy, transforming a former lumberyard building into a STEM high school with 31 classrooms and 5 laboratory teaching spaces.
+For the firm, Tom has headed several large residential projects as well as the Hamill Family Play Zoo at the Brookfield Zoo, the Lake Forest Montessori School at Prairie Crossing, and the Arts and Communications Center at Trinity Christian College in Palos Heights, Illinois.
+He has also worked on several high-school projects for the Noble Network of Charter Schools, including the ITW David Speer Academy which involved transforming a former lumberyard building into a STEM high school with 31 classrooms and 5 laboratory teaching spaces.

 Tom graduated with a Bachelor of Architecture, cum laude, from the University of Cincinnati in 1983, where he received the AIA Cincinnati Chapter Design Excellence Award.
 He continued his education at Yale University and earned a Master of Architecture in 1990.